vivekaltruist/chat-demo/README.md

 # chat-demo
-A simple chat demo app using Node Express and Socket IO
+A simple chat demo app using Node, Express and Socket IO